xypeng9903/k-diffusion-inverse-problems/README.md

 # Improving Diffusion Models for Inverse Problems Using Optimal Posterior Covariance

-This repository contains the code and data associated with the paper "Improving Diffusion Models for Inverse Problems Using Optimal Posterior Covariance" ([paper link](https://arxiv.org/abs/2402.02149)).
+This repository contains the code and data associated with the paper [Improving Diffusion Models for Inverse Problems Using Optimal Posterior Covariance](https://arxiv.org/abs/2402.02149).

 This code is based on the